ccdaisy/Spiral-Knights-Model-Converter/README.md

 #// TO DO LIST, IDEAS, AND NOTE THINGIES
  - Should I try to copy in Three Rings's code into my project?
 This would have to be quite hacky, but it may be what I have to do.
  - So I've realized that the .DAT files are practically "embedded" into the code - This is to say that the code reads it and handles it in itself.
 So yes, I need to use their own code to convert this.
 Shiiiiiiiiiiiiiiiiiiiiiiiiiiii....
+(I've tried to implement the code 3 times but it continues to spam me with errors.)